Introduction to Chemistry - Antacid and Vinegar

 Demonstration

-- Ask the students what the pH should be.
-Most will assume low since it is an acid.
+• Ask the students what the pH should be.
+Most will assume the pH is low since vinegar is an acid.

-- Put the pH, Temperature and Conductivity Probes in the beaker and create a graph of pH vs. Time and a digits display of pH.
+• Put the pH, Temperature, and Conductivity Probes in the beaker.
+Then, create a graph of pH vs. Time and a digits display of pH.

-- Ask the students to predict what will happen to the pH once the antacid tablet is added.
+• Ask students to predict what will happen to the pH once the antacid tablet is added.

 pH vs. Time